-So much has been written about selling to private equity, but far less has been discussed about when private equity sells and what is done to prepare the management team for that process.
+So much has been written about selling to private equity, but far less has been discussed about when private equity sells and what is done to prepare the management team for the private equity exit process.
 However, it is important to note that because all private equity funds are not the same, my comments here are not comprehensive, but only one firm’s perspective.

 For clarity’s sake, Evolution Capital Partners (Evolution) invests in and partners with small businesses where we are often the first round of “institutional capital.”
 This means that up to this point in the life of the business, any outside equity capital has been invested by friends and/or family.
 We have great partners in the business owners we work with, who are deeply dedicated to the companies they have successfully grown – oftentimes over many years.
 But like any first-time situation, educating and preparing affected parties is a critical first step in the process.